-14 March 2012Iowa City, IA—When William Carlos Williams said, “It’s all in / the sound,” when T. S. Eliot hailed the invigorating force of the “auditory imagination,” or when Marianne Moore applauded “the clatter and true sound” of Williams’s verse, each poet invoked the dimension that bound them together.
+14 March 2012Iowa City, IA—When William Carlos Williams said, 'It’s all in / the sound' when T. S. Eliot hailed the invigorating force of the 'auditory imagination' or when Marianne Moore applauded 'the clatter and true sound' of Williams’ verse, each poet invoked the dimension that bound them together.

-Whether in the form of Moore’s quirky patternings, Eliot’s expandable verse-frames, or Williams’s springy stanzas, the printed shape on the page is here brought together with the spoken word in vital interplay: the eye-read text cut against by sequential utterance in a restoration of the poetry’s full effect.
+Whether in the form of Moore’s quirky patternings, Eliot’s expandable verse-frames, or Williams’ springy stanzas, the printed shape on the page is here brought together with the spoken word in vital interplay: the eye-read text cut against by sequential utterance in a restoration of the poetry’s full effect.

 By seeing and hearing the verse at the same moment—together with reading side-by-side discussions of the quarrels, friendships, mutual borrowings, and shared energies of Williams, Eliot, and Moore—the reader gains a remarkable new understanding of their individual achievements.